licton/lovelicton/content/mineral_springs_park_august_2018.md

 [![Neighborhood comes together to clean up](/images/mineral_springs/park_cleanup_2.jpg)](/images/mineral_springs/park_cleanup_2.jpg)
 [![Neighborhood comes together to clean up](/images/mineral_springs/park_cleanup_3.jpg)](/images/mineral_springs/park_cleanup_3.jpg)

+the next cleanup will be held on **Thursday, August 16th from 5-7pm**.

 ### Celebrate:

 On July 21st, the community, in partnership with Seattle Parks, held their first event - a free BBQ!
 Lawn games, live music, food, and neighborhood bonding!
 Lots of fun was had by all.
 Thanks to [How Short](https://www.facebook.com/howshortjazz/) for keeping us entertained with live jazz and our neighborhood volunteers who tended to the grills!
 Look out for our next event later this summer/early fall.